Job Specification

 Knowledge of the principles and techniques of mediation.

-in delegating work assignments, instructions and directions to
+and in delegating work assignments, instructions, and directions

-Knowledge of various security and safety problems encountered in
+Knowledge of the various security and safety problems

-the repair and maintenance of institutional structures, housing
+encountered in the repair and maintenance of institutional

 Knowledge of authorized force techniques to be utilized in

-controlling disturbances and when and how approved usage of
+controlling disturbances, and when and how approved usage

-Knowledge of directives and operating procedures governing usage
+Knowledge of the directives and operating procedures governing

-of firearms and identifying ascending force factors leading to
+the usage of firearms and identifying ascending force factors

-Knowledge of procedures utilized in maintaining extensive records
+Knowledge of the procedures utilized in maintaining extensive

-Knowledge of principles and practices in applying criminal
+Knowledge of the principles and practices in applying criminal

 justice applications and standards to juvenile offenders housed